-More recent advances on MOEAs, known as second generation approaches, introduce the notion of elitism that denotes the use of an archive or external population to retain the non-dominated individuals found so far that eliminate the risk to be lost due to random effects.
-In addition, they emphasize on the efficiency of the ranking and clustering schemes used within the fitness evaluation procedure.
-Some of the most popular algorithms, according to the state-of-the-art review of Coello Coello (2005), are the Strength Pareto Evolutionary Algorithm (SPEA; Zitzler & Thiele, 1999) and its successor SPEA II (Zitzler et al., 2001), the Pareto Archive Evolution Strategy (PAES; Knowles & Corne, 2000), the Nondominated Sorting Genetic Algorithm II (NSGA II; Deb et al., 2002), the Pareto

-Envelope-based Selection Algorithm (PESA; Corne et al., 2001) and the Micro Genetic Algorithm (Coello Coello & Pulido, 2001).
+More recent advances on MOEAs, known as second-generation approaches, introduce the notion of elitism that denotes the use of an archive or external population to retain the non-dominated individuals found so far that eliminate the risk to be lost due to random effects.
+In addition, they aim to provide more efficient ranking and clustering schemes used within the fitness evaluation procedure.
+Some of the most popular algorithms, according to the state-ofthe-art review of Coello Coello (2005), are the Strength Pareto Evolutionary Algorithm (SPEA; Zitzler & Thiele, 1999) and its successor SPEA II (Zitzler et al., 2001), the Pareto Archive Evolution Strategy (PAES; Knowles & Corne, 2000), the Nondominated Sorting Genetic Algorithm II (NSGA II; Deb et al., 2002), the Pareto Envelope-based Selection Algorithm (PESA; Corne et al., 2001) and the Micro Genetic Algorithm (Coello Coello & Pulido, 2001).
 An extended and systematically updated repository containing MOEA references and tools is available at www.lania.mx/~ccoello/EMOO/.

 The contribution of hydrologists in the development of MOEAs is not negligible.
-Significant progress was made in the University of Arizona, initially with the Multiobjective Complex Evolution (MOCOM) algorithm (Yapo et al., 1998) and the Multiobjective Shuffled Complex Evolution Metropolis algorithm (MOSCEM; Vrugt et al., 2003a).
-The former is a first generation multiobjective optimizer that employs Pareto ranking within a simplex-based pattern in the objective space.
+Significant progress was made at the University of Arizona, initially with the Multi-objective Complex Evolution (MOCOM) algorithm (Yapo et al., 1998) and the Multi-objective Shuffled Complex Evolution Metropolis algorithm (MOSCEM; Vrugt et al., 2003a).
+The former is a first-generation multi-objective optimizer that employs Pareto ranking within a simplex-based pattern in the objective space.
 The MOSCEM algorithm is an extended version of the SCEM-UA method for uncertainty assessment (Vrugt et al., 2003b), and merges the strength of complex shuffling with the probabilistic covariancebased search strategy of the Metropolis algorithm and the fitness assignment procedure employed within the SPEA algorithm (Zitzler & Thiele, 1999).
-Reed et al. (2003) proposed an enhanced version of the NSGA-II method, called \varepsilon-NSGA-II, where they employ \varepsilon-dominance archiving, adaptive population sizing and automatic termination to minimize the need for extensive parameter calibration.
-Particularly, the concept of ε -dominance allows users to specify the precision with which they want to quantify each objective to optimize.
-The procedure was also built within a parallelization framework, which radically improves the efficiency and reliability of multiobjective search (Tang et al., 2007).
-Another example is the Multiobjective Evolutionary Annealing-Simplex method (MEAS; Efstratiadis & Koutsoviannis, 2008), which implements a generalized definition of dominance, to effectively handle problems with more than two criteria, and also imposes feasibility bounds on the objective space.
-This allows to reject non-dominated solutions that lie on the outer ends of the Pareto front, thus focusing only on trade-offs with practical interest.
+Reed et al. (2003) proposed an enhanced version of the NSGA-II method, called ε -NSGA-II, where they employ ε -dominance archiving, adaptive population sizing and automatic termination to minimize the need for extensive parameter calibration.
+Notably, the concept of ε -dominance allows users to specify the precision with which they want to quantify each objective to optimize.
+The procedure was also built within a parallelization framework, which radically improves the efficiency and reliability of the multiobjective search (Tang et al., 2007).
+Another example is the Multi-objective Evolutionary Annealing-Simplex method (MEAS; Efstratiadis & Koutsoyiannis, 2008), which implements a generalized definition of dominance to effectively handle problems with more than two criteria, and also imposes feasibility bounds on the objective space.
+This allows rejection of non-dominated solutions that lie on the outer ends of the Pareto front, thus focusing only on trade-offs with practical interest.